Back to Blog

 One feature I particularly like is the countdown timer.
 You can add dynamic timers to promotional emails that update based on when the email is opened.
 It creates urgency without the fake "limited time offer" claims.
 For flash sales and product launches, this single feature can meaningfully improve conversion rates.

 Stripo also offers AMP email support, which lets you create interactive elements like image carousels, accordions, and in-email forms.
 While AMP support in email clients is still limited, it's worth experimenting with for Gmail users who represent a large portion of most marketing lists.
+Stripo integrates with most major ESPs, so you can build in Stripo and export directly to Mailchimp, HubSpot, Campaign Monitor, and others.

-Bee Free is the fastest builder I've tested for simple campaigns.
+Beefree is the fastest builder I've tested for simple campaigns.
 The interface is clean and uncluttered.
 You can genuinely create a professional email in under 10 minutes once you know the tool.

 The collaboration features on paid plans are useful for marketing teams.
 You can share projects, organize by campaign or brand, and maintain consistency with saved design elements.
 For teams that produce high volumes of email, the time savings add up quickly.
+For a deeper dive on free options, check out my guide to free HTML email builders.

 4. Mailchimp's Email Builder